simolus3/drift/docs/pages/docs/community_tools.md

 [Twitter](https://twitter.com/dersimolus) or via email to oss &lt;at&gt;simonbinder&lt;dot&gt;eu.
 {% endblock %}

+## Conflict-free replicated datatypes

+Conflict-free replicated datatypes (CRDTs) enable synchronization and replication of data even when offline.
+The [sql\_crdt](https://pub.dev/packages/sql_crdt) package by Daniel Cachapa uses the `sqlparser` package from the drift project transforms SQL queries at runtime to implement CRDTs for databases.
+The [drift\_crdt](https://pub.dev/packages/drift_crdt) package by Janez Štupar provides a wrapper around this for drift.

 ## Storage inspector

 [Nicola Verbeeck](https://github.com/NicolaVerbeeck) wrote the `storage_inspector` packages, which